Shantrelle P. Lewis

-Shantrelle Patrice Lewis (born June 13, 1978) is a curator, scholar, critic and filmmaker.
+Shantrelle Patrice Lewis (born June 13, 1978) is an American curator, scholar, critic and filmmaker.
 She is a 2012 Andy Warhol Curatorial Fellow and a 2014 United Nations Programme for People of African Descent Fellow.

 Early life and education

 Lewis was born in New Orleans, Louisiana, to computer analyst father Wayne Lewis and retired social worker mother Patricia Scott.

 Lewis was introduced to African American history by her father through her own genealogy as a child where she learned she was a descendant of Henri Christophe, the first king of free Haiti in 1811.
 She comes from a family of teachers: Her paternal great grandfather, Nathan Lewis, was a student at Tuskegee University, and later taught at Southern University A&M and her paternal great grandmother, Della Atkinson, was a professor at Straight College, which is known today as Dillard University.

 In 2000, Lewis received a bachelor's degree from Howard University in African American Studies.
 By then, her childhood experience with Black history grew into a career, teaching African-American Studies at Hyde Leadership Public Charter School in Washington, D.C.
 Lewis then earned a master's degree in African American Studies from Temple University in 2006.
 She returned to her hometown after the Hurricane Katrina disaster to help with revitalization and taught African World Studies at Dillard University.